AVDestroyer/CTF-Writeups/b01lers2024/writeup.md

 - AES-ECB encrypt the second counter.
 Set enc3 to this value.
 - The current encrypted block will then be enc2 xor enc3

-This encryption scheme is very similar to AES-PCBC (link).
+This encryption scheme is very similar to [AES-PCBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Propagating_cipher_block_chaining_(PCBC)).
 Decryption is very similar, just done in reverse.
 When we encrypt a message, we get the IV+encrypted blocks back.

 Since we get infinite tries to decrypt a certificate, I first thought to just mess with the given (valid) certificate and see what happens.
 To my surprise, I got a bunch of "Something went wrong" messages, which indicate that an Exception was triggered in the code.
 This is weird, because normally you wouldn't code something that errors that easily.
 As we will see later, this error message turns out to be a very useful side-channel to solving this challenge.